All hail glycerine.

 It is important to note that glycerin can be petrol-derived; I only use 100% vegetable glycerine in my formulas.

 Glycerine’s Best Bits

 As with urea, I feel it is important to recap on the many benefits of glycerine.

 It is a key molecule in skin physiology, in terms of being a primary humectant and because of its important biosynthetic functions.

-So having a real understanding the mechanism of glycerine’s actions, and how it supports a number of conditions associated with dry skin such as, ichthyosis, atopic dermatitis and winter xerosis, is key when treating the skin.
+As you can see, having a good understanding the mechanism of glycerine’s actions, and how it supports a number of conditions associated with dry skin including psoriasis, ichthyosis, atopic dermatitis and winter xerosis, is key when treating these conditions..

 There is a school of thought, that glycerine can have an adverse effect on the skin in humid climates.

-It is thought that it pulls moisture from the skins tissues, however I think this maybe an urban myth, because no where can I find evidence to support this theory.
+It is said that it pulls moisture from the skins tissues, however I think this may be an urban myth, because no where can I find evidence to support this theory.

 In fact all the research points to glycerine being a great choice as a humectant, helping to keep lipids locked within the stratum corneum our visible layer of skin.

 Research has shown that an inclusion of glycerine within a skin care formula, keeps the skin hydrated for as long as two weeks, even after the product has been removed from the skin,